proot-me/blog/drafts/writing_tests.md

 - test programs written in C
 - POSIX shell scripts

+This post will highlight the second option, since there are more of them in the testsuite currently.

-Note: if you take a peek at [`test/GNUmakefile`](https://github.com/proot-me/proot/blob/master/test/GNUmakefile), you will see some tests are hard-coded in there for some reason.
+Note: if you take a peek at [`test/GNUmakefile`](https://github.com/proot-me/proot/blob/master/test/GNUmakefile), you will see the rules for compiling test programs; however, several of these tests names are hard-coded in this file.

 ## Running a Single Test